Lovasz-Akos/AFP-CheeseWebshop-uni/Doc/Functional Specification.md

 # 3. Standards & Laws

+## General Standards
+Application must meet the following general standards:

+1. Must be easily understandable and easy to use for the users.
+2. Must function in a logical manner for the users.
+3. Must use the industry best practices.
+4. Must use styles that are consistent throughout the application and within the associated Web site, including:

+-   Error messages must appear in a consistent location and style.
+-   Form controls that are not available must be hidden.

+## Browser Requirements
+ - Google Chrome
+ - Mozilla Firefox
+ - Opera

 # 4. Current business model

 Our team is currently in great obsession of cheese and because of this we have decided to open our own cheese webshop so we can share this love for cheese with other people.
 Our webshop is going to feature all kinds of cheese from the very common to the quite rare ones.
 If a customer is completely new to the world of cheese and can't decide which cheese to buy that's no problem either as the customers can contact us to recommend different types of cheese to them based on their taste and need.